 Gloucester: Recently inactive land acquisition program to purchase & restore repetitive loss properties to open-space & conservation areas.
 This program was discontinued due to the County’s disinterest in becoming a land management entity, although some viewed the program termination as a lack of political will, which highlights the importance of support from the public & elected officials.

 Portsmouth: Using Community Development Block Grant Funding to demolish derelict structures.
 Property owner retains land & can rebuild compliant structure - keeps property on City tax rolls.

-NJ: The Blue Acres Buyout Program acquires flood-damaged properties, flood-prone properties, & property that can act as a protective buffer to other development & converts the land to open space.
+New Jersey: The Blue Acres Buyout Program acquires flood-damaged/flood-prone properties that can act as a protective buffer to other development by converting the land to open space.